CTCycle/XREPORT-radiological-reports-generator/README.md

 The automated GitHub workflow is `.github/workflows/desktop-release.yml`.
-It runs for `vX.Y.Z` tags or a manual version dispatch, builds the CPU and CUDA matrix on Windows, verifies the expected EXE/MSI/checksum files, and uploads them as workflow artifacts.
-It does not publish a GitHub Release record; GitHub still provides the source archives for a tag.
+It runs for `vX.Y.Z` tags or a manual version dispatch, builds the CPU and CUDA matrix on Windows, verifies the expected EXE/MSI/checksum/runtime contracts, smoke-tests each portable executable, and uploads them as workflow artifacts.
+`.github/workflows/desktop-clean-build.yml` proves the same path from an empty generated state on pull requests (CPU) and `develop` pushes (CPU and CUDA).
+Neither workflow signs or publishes a GitHub Release record.

 Artifacts are written to `release/` with standard SHA-256 manifests: